 • Second Chief Norman Hildebrand (Wyandotte Nation)

-• Diane Hunter (Miami Tribe of Oklahoma), Tribal Historic Preservation Officer
+• Diane Hunter (Miami Tribe of Oklahoma), former Tribal Historic Preservation Officer

 • William Tarrant (Seneca-Cayuga Nation), Tribal Historic Preservation Officer